JeffDotingco/herams-backend/docs/index.rst

 Information on **Basic Amenities** is presented in a series of subpages.
 Each subpage is dedicated to a particular category and includes:

-* a map displying the availability and sufficiency of the basic amenity; and
+* a map displaying the availability and sufficiency of the basic amenity; and
 * donut charts highlighting the percentage of MoSDs with sufficient availability of the amenity as well as main sources.